alcrene/valconfig/docs/Usage.md

 The keyword form can be useful when updating values programmatically.
-That said, if you find yourself updating the config programmatically, consider whether it might not be better to move that logic to a [validator] method of the `Config`
+That said, if you find yourself updating the config programmatically, consider whether it might not be better to move that logic to a [validator](https://docs.pydantic.dev/latest/concepts/validators) method of the `Config`.

 ## User-specific local configuration